molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Creation
 ^^^^^^^^

-An initally empty molecule object without any atoms and bonds can then be created by instantiating the class `Chem.BasicMolecule`_ which implements the `Chem.Molecule`_ interface as follows:
+An initally empty molecule object without any atoms and bonds can then be created by instantiating the class `Chem.BasicMolecule`_ which implements the `Chem.Molecule`_ interface:

 .. code:: ipython3